siddartham/data-engineering-ecosystem/README.md

      * `pyspark` for Spark
      * `pyarrow`, `pandas` for multi-threaded processing, API extraction
      * `cerberus-python-client` for pulling secrets from cerberus, for testing connections with data stores.
-3. `etl-framework` - package provides a common framework for "Extract, Transform and Load" (ETL) jobs - using multi processing and pyspark patterns to process data
+3. `analytics-etl` - package provides a common framework for "Extract, Transform and Load" (ETL) jobs - using multi processing and pyspark patterns to process data
-   * This depends on `file-system-client[s3]` and `orm-framework[pyarrow]`
+   * This depends on `file-system-client[s3]` and `analytics-orm[pyarrow]`
 4. `data-quality-framework` - provides a common framework for data quality checks.